millerdw/millerdw.github.io/about.md

 ---

 ### A bit about me
-I'm a data scientist/developer working in the City of London.
+I'm a data scientist / machine learning engineer working ~~in the City of London~~ from home.
 I started by learning SQL, then C# and .NET, and soon became a database developer and poor man's DBA.
 Eventually I began playing with functional languages as well, and after a few years I joined a quantitative investment team.
+In 2019 I decided to take a year out to complete a masters degree in Machine Learning with UCL, and now mostly code in Python, making use of libraries like Pytorch, Numpy, Pandas, Matplotlib, and Scikit-Learn.

 ### And my motivations